 You will need:

 Paper bags: You can buy some like these* although I’ve also used the ones in Morrisons

 Paper Bag Haircuts:

 I’ve made a video for this craft which you can watch in this post.
 Prefer written instructions?
-No problem, you’ll find them underneath.
+No problem, you’ll find them here too!